R3DRUN3/prometheus-demo/readme.md

 As a visualization tool, Grafana is a popular component in monitoring stacks, often used in combination with time series databases such as InfluxDB, Prometheus and Graphite.

-This repo contains everything you need to get started with modern monitoring with prometheus and Grafana
+This repo contains everything you need to get started with modern monitoring with prometheus and Grafana!

 ## Instructions
 clone this repo: